Susceptible-infected-susceptible model on networks with eigenvector localization: The exotic critical behavior of under the influence of eigenvector localization

-We begin from studying $\rho_{k}$, the infection density of nodes with degree $k$.
-In the vicinity of critical point, it is easy to get from the HMF equation that $\rho_{k}\propto k$.
-This statement seems to be apparent, and is widely accepted.
+First, we study the critical behavior of $\rho_{k}$ around the critical point.
+It is not difficult to derive from the HMF that $\rho_{k}\propto k$.
+It seems to be a widely accepted claim.
 For example, it was used to estimate the average infection density $\rho$ \cite{lee}.
-For $2<\gamma<2.5$, it is indeed the case.
-A justified example is shown in Fig. (\ref{Frk})(a).
-For $\gamma >2.5$, where localized state emerges \cite{local}, however, it undoubtedly no longer holds.
-As shown in Fig. (\ref{Frk}) (b)-(d), with increasing of $k$, the deviations from the benchmark get more and more remarkable, suggesting that large degree nodes are far more active.
-Behind the significant discrepancy lies the manifest failure of the HMF equation in this regime.
+Indeed, it is true for $2<\gamma<2.5$.
+A justified example is shown in Fig. \ref{Frk} (a).
+For $\gamma >2.5$, where EL arises, however, it is striking that it no longer holds.
+As shown in Fig. \ref{Frk} (b)-(d), with increasing of $k$, the deviations from the benchmark get more and more remarkable.
+Behind the significant discrepancy lies the manifest failure of the HMF equation.
 It calls for new theory.
-Such peculiar phenomenon is reminiscent of literature \cite{nature}, through which we attempt to find a theoretical interpretation.

-Different from the QMF equation, Ref. \cite{nature} took into account the case that a node can be infected by any other nodes at a long enough time scale, no matter how far they are located in the network:
+If Eq. (\ref{lkk}) is plugged into Eq. (\ref{mf1}), we obtain $\rho_k\propto k^{\ln(1+1/\lambda)/\ln \kappa} e^{a(\lambda)k}$ (see Eq. (\ref{bv})-Eq. (\ref{beta}) in Appendix \ref{derivation-details}).
+The derivative of this prediction under double log plot $s(k)\simeq \ln(1+1/\lambda)/\ln \kappa +a(\lambda)k \gg 1$ can explain the huge deviation for the highly connected nodes, yet fails to predict that $ s(k)\simeq 1 $ for the small-degree nodes shown in Fig. \ref{Frk}.